louly-me/dipeshkunwar.github.io/content/authors/admin/_index.md

 ---

 ## Biography
-Dipesh Kunwar is an Aerospace Engineer with a Bachelor's degree from Tribhuvan University, Institute of Engineering, Pulchowk Campus.
-With previous expriences in UAV systems, aircraft performance and flight operations his research work spans along aerospace systems design, design optimization, and sustainable propulsion powertrains.
+Dipesh Kunwar is an Aerospace Engineer with a Bachelor's degree with honors from Tribhuvan University, Institute of Engineering, Pulchowk Campus.
+With previous experiences in UAV systems, aircraft performance and flight operations his research work spans along aerospace systems design, design optimization, and sustainable propulsion powertrains.
+While still in the early stages of his academic career, his passion lies in sustainability and envirnomental responsibility in commercial aviation, through explorations in design, performance and operations.

 <b>Dipesh is actively seeking to contribute his expertise to innovative engineering and research teams.</b>